jameshughes89/cs102/src/site/asn2.rst

 Suggestions
 -----------

-Two minor suggestions that you by no means need to take:
+Two minor suggestions that you by no means need to take

     * Make use of a ``HashSet`` for keeping track of visited ``Cell`` objects
     * Consider writing private helper methods in the ``DfsMazeSolver`` class
         * We only test public methods; private methods are not tested